kibook/s1kd-tools/tools/s1kd-uom/README.md

 =======

 -e &lt;expr&gt;
-Specify the formula for a conversion.
+Specify the formula for a conversion, given as an XPath expression.

 -F &lt;fmt&gt;
 Specify the format for quantity values.
 When used before -u, this